 RESIDENCY OBLIGATION APPEAL:

 Canadian Permanent Residents are required to live 730 days in Canada out of 5 years.
 If you failed to fulfil your residency obligation, your departure order would be issued.
-You can appeal the decision in IAD.
+You can appeal in Immigration Appeals the decision in IAD.
 This appeal will put a hold of your departure order.

-You need an experienced counsel to draft your appeal and represent you before IAD.
+You need an experienced counsel to draft your appeal for Immigration Appeals and represent you before IAD.